akhanaton/polkadot-k8s-operator/README.md

 ## Secure Communications (Kind:SentryAndValidator)

 The configuration is based on the "polkadot-secure-validator" guidelines: https://github.com/w3f/polkadot-secure-validator

+The implementation uses the NetworkPolicy kubernetes object.

 ### Network Policies

 By default, pods are non-isolated; they accept traffic from any source.
 Pods become isolated by having a NetworkPolicy that selects them.
 A network policy is a specification of how groups of pods are allowed to communicate with each other and other network endpoints.
 Reference: https://kubernetes.io/docs/concepts/services-networking/network-policies/

-### Default configuration

-* Network Policies functionality is not active by default, you have to explicitly activate it by setting the parameter isNetworkPolicyActive to "true"

 ### Prerequisites